What is the compensation package of a SaaS Revenue Leader?

 You don’t become “Michael Jordan” if you show up in a playground wearing his jersey.

-It’s also true that experienced revenue leaders with a track record aren’t much attracted anymore by young VC-backed startups (1-3 million in ARR) as well as by ex-“Cinderellas” because of the high risks associated to them, as mentioned in this and other posts in this blog.
-This represents a threat to miss potential value and growth opportunities for early stage startups.
+It’s also true that revenue leaders with a true track record aren’t much attracted anymore by very young VC-backed startups or by ex-“Cinderellas” in trouble because of the high personal risk.

 Consultants and Strategic Advisors can be useful under certain circumstances but that’s not the solution.

-What early stage startups miss in Europe is hands-on revenue leadership with experience, someone able to zoom-in & zoom-out in real time and help on execution.
+What is missing in these circumstances is someone able to zoom-in & zoom-out in real time and help on execution.

-So, why not thinking about a different framework to make things better and not to waste value?
+So, why not thinking about a different framework to make things better and not waste value?

 We are in the SaaSification era and today Everything is becoming as a Service.